Physiotherapy for Shoulder Pain Edinburgh

 Traumatic Shoulder Pain

 Traumatic shoulder injuries can occur during sporting activities, trips and falls or perhaps doing some new activities that you would not normally do such as sledging!

 Examples of traumatic shoulder injuries include Labral Tears, Rotator Cuff Tear, Shoulder Dislocation, Acromioclavicular Joint Dislocation or Humeral Head Fracture.
 For many of these injuries you are likely to attend A&E or a minor injury unit in the first instance.
 Physiotherapy can help with your rehabilitation post initial management to help you regain full function.

 Atraumatic Shoulder Pain

 Atraumatic shoulder pain occurs without specific injury.
-You may have taken up a new hobby or activity and used your shoulder in a way that you don’t normally do so.
-For example pulling a child along on a sledge, doing a new project in the garden or taking up tennis when you haven’t played in a long time.
+You may have taken up a new hobby or activity and used your shoulder in a way that you don’t normally do.
+For example, doing a new project in the garden or taking up tennis when you haven’t played in a long time.
 Commonly shoulder pain can occur without any such history.
 Examples of atraumatic shoulder pain include:

 Our experienced team of Chartered Physiotherapists can assess your shoulder pain, diagnose your shoulder condition and work with you using a number of treatment techniques to get you back to doing the things that you love.

-If you are in need of help or advice please contact us here.
+If you are in need of help or advice you can book an appointment.